This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Tip #1: Ensure you’re wearing waterproof hiking boots.

-Tip #2: There are many trails in this area that veer in different directions; make sure to look at the map when reaching a T-intersection.
+Tip #2: There are many trails in this area that veer in different directions; be sure to consult the map when approaching a T-intersection.
 It could be easy to get lost otherwise.

-The path starts out wide and eventually gets narrower as you go further in the woods.
-You’ll encounter a wider, flat path that leads to Patricia Lake after an uphill.
+The path starts out wide and gradually narrows as you proceed deeper into the woods.
+You’ll encounter a wider, flat path that leads to Patricia Lake after an uphill climb.

 Best Jasper Hikes History